Fixing class sizes or teacher’s union problems doesn’t fix America’s next-generation problem.

 Transforming Arizona schools

 “I’ve become increasingly persuaded that our cultural crisis is a function of a loss of a rightly ordered imagination,” says Institute Senior Fellow Douglas Minson.
 Douglas is headmaster of Veritas Prep, the flagship school of the nationally renowned Great Hearts Academies in Arizona, which has become a national model for classical charter education.
-The Great Hearts Academies network employs numerous alumni in teaching, college, prep, and strategy roles, including Ali Lane '14, Krystina Skurk '14, and Nicole Rizkallah '05.
+The Great Hearts Academies network employs numerous alumni in teaching, college, prep, and strategy roles, including Ali Lane '14 and Krystina Skurk '14.

 Supporting families and communities